alexander-tritt-monash/spinsim/docs/source/about.quality_control.rst

 The kernel execution was profiled thoroughly, and changes were made to optimise VRAM and register usage and transfer.
 This was done specifically for the hardware of an Nvidia GTX1070, so one may get some performance increases by changing some GPU specific metaparameters when instantiating the :class:`spinsim.Simulator` object.

 A good way to confirm that :mod:`spinsim` is functioning properly after an installation is to run the tutorial code provided and compare the outputs.
-Otherwise, one can run the benchmarks and simulation protocols in :mod:`neuralsense`.
+Otherwise, one can run the benchmarks and simulation protocols in :mod:`neuralsense.sim.benchmark`.